-'The Impunity Gap of the International Criminal Tribunal for Rwanda: causes and consequences' vol 34, no. 1, pp. 49-85.
+'The Impunity Gap of the International Criminal Tribunal for Rwanda: causes and consequences' Hastings International and Comparative Law Review, vol 34, no. 1, pp. 49-85.

 "Like Jews Waiting for Jesus": Posthumous Justice in Post-Genocide Rwanda. in R Shaw & L Waldorf (eds), Localizing Transitional Justice: interventions and priorities after mass violence.
 Stanford Studies in Human Rights, Stanford University Press, pp. 183-204.

 Introduction: Making DDR Truly Accountable. in L Waldorf, AC Patel & P De Greiff (eds), Disarming the past: transitional justice and ex-combatants. vol. 4, Advancing Transitional Justice, New York.